 Best Soldering Irons and Stations 2024

-Just like an artist has their favorite brush, pencil etc, makers have their favorite type of soldering iron.
-Some prefer a full station with precise temperature control, hot-air rework and a built-in stand, some prefer a smart soldering iron, others just want a cheap soldering iron that gets the job done.
+Just like an artist has their favorite brush or pencil, makers have their preferred soldering iron.
+Some require a full station with precise temperature control, hot-air rework and a built-in stand, some prefer a smart soldering iron, others just want a cheap soldering iron that gets the job done.
 There are also times when a soldering gun is required for joints with a large thermal mass.

-On our bench we have a full hot air rework and temperature controlled soldering station, but often reach for a USB type C powered, smart soldering iron for quick fixes — we're currently soldering up a hexagon shaped "super computer" using a Fnirsi HS-01, and so far we have no complaints.
+On our bench we have a full hot air rework and temperature controlled soldering station, but often reach for a USB type C powered, smart soldering iron for quick fixes — we've soldered up a hexagon shaped "super computer" using the cheap and practical Fnirsi HS-01, and we have no complaints about this iron.
 A good soldering station is essential for large soldering projects, the projects where you will be soldering for hours.
 But smart soldering irons are ideal for smaller projects or for one you are on the move.
 They are very quick to heat up and often have smaller tips that we can use in surface mount projects.

-We’ve tested more than a dozen different soldering irons, measuring both their ease-of-use and the time it takes for them to get to an acceptable working temperature.
+We’ve tested more than 15 different soldering irons, measuring both their ease-of-use and the time it takes for them to get to an acceptable working temperature.
 Below, we’ve listed the best soldering irons, along with a guide to help you choose the right kind of soldering iron for your needs.
+This list is always changing, we've just taken delivery of another soldering iron for review.
+Coming soon!

 If you’ve never soldered before, we recommend getting started by soldering the pins onto a simple microcontroller.
 See our article on how to solder pins to the Raspberry Pi Pico, a $4 board.
+You can also pickup cheap electronics kits via eBay / Temu / Aliexpress, which provide a cheap and plentiful way to keep your soldering skills sharp.
 If you can, find some old circuit boards then you have a ready supply of practice boards and a great way to harvest spare parts using a soldering iron and hot air rework station.
 Just remember to use a little flux and fresh solder to ease the process.
 Also, when soldering / desoldering, ensure that you have the correct safety equipment.

 Best Soldering Irons and Stations